20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Step 4: We then use this tetrad to construct a geodesic velocity in our curved spacetime, by doing $v_{curved}^\mu = e^\mu_i v^i_{flat}$

-Step 5: Once we have a position, and velocity, we plug these into the geodesic equation, and integrate
+Step 5: Once we have a position, and velocity, we plug these into the geodesic equation, and integrate, recalculating the metric tensor as we go

 Step 6: Once we have run a certain number of iterations, or our coordinate radius r > some constant, or r < the event horizon, we terminate the simulation and render